Elliot518/ElliotHelloTalkTopics/Language/English/Vocabulary/VocInOrder.md

 - not perform as well as it should(machine or part of the body)

     eg: My car always acts up in cold weather

+### act upon

+- take action

+    eg: You must act upon the advice of your parents